Best Overall: Blue Yeti USB Microphone

 3. How much should I spend on a microphone?

-The majority of microphones cost between $5 and $5,000.
-Typically, a good microphone costs between $100 and $500.
-Several applications for mics in this price range are available.
-Mics cost more than $500 and are only useful in specific circumstances (outdoors, pro studio).
+Most microphones range in price from $5 to $5,000.
+A decent microphone typically costs between $100 and $500.
+Mics in this price range are available for a variety of uses.
+Mics are costing more than $500 and only work in certain situations (outdoors, pro studio).